gitadr/gatsbyPortfolio/src/content/notes/note_230128_OnMotivation.md

 tags: ["Product Design"]
 ---

-We've all been there - you start a new task or goal with loads of motivation and excitement, but as time goes on, that motivation starts to fade.
+We've all been there - you start a new project with loads of motivation and excitement, but as time goes on, that motivation starts to fade.
 But why is that?
 What makes motivation so difficult to maintain?

-In my experience, motivation can be broken down into three key ingredients:
+In my experience, motivation can be broken down into three factors:

 - Purpose
 - Focus
 - Urgency